 However, the reviews that Google sources for these aggregated scores from third-party review partners are all verified reviews.
 Verified reviews are generally permanent reviews that cannot be deleted from Google's system.
 If a customer has received poor service from you and has proof-of-purchase, then their review will stand and Google will use it in their aggregated score.

-Very occassionally, Google Shopping or Adwords reviews can be deleted if they go against your licensed Review Platform's guidelines.
+Very occassionally, Google Shopping or Seller Rating review can be deleted if it goes against your licensed Review Platform's guidelines.
 For example, here at Reviews.io, we'll look into reviews if:

 - the customer is not a verified buyer

 - there is use of profanity

 - the review isn't factually correct.